5T33Z0/OC-Little-Translated/07_PCI_BAR_Size/README.md

 - Enanble Resizable BAR in BIOS
 - Save and reboot into macOS

+**⚠️ WARNING**

+1. Before enabling this feature, ensure that your GPU supports Resizable BARs with tools like [**HWiNFO**](https://metager.de/meta/meta.ger3?eingabe=HWiNFO) in Windows.
+2. Make sure you have a working backup of your EFI folder on a flash drive.
+Because if this is not working, the graphics output will get stuck at the progress bar while the system will be booting fine in the background.
+In this scenario you have to perform a hard reset, revert the changes in BIOS, boot from your EFI backup and then revert the changes in the main config as well!

 ## Valid PCI BAR Sizes for PCI 2.0
 OpenCore 0.7.5 introduced GPU Resize BAR quirks to reduce BARs on per-OS basis, namely `ResizeGPUBars` and `ResizeAppleGPUBars`.